infonova/riemann-history/README.md

 ![Exception Count](doc/rh-exceptioncount.png)

 The Grafana graph shows exceptions over time.
 The green line is the actual value and the blue line shows the expected value generated from historical data.
+The red square highlights an anomaly which could be alerted upon.

 ## Usage